jgdigitaljedi/video-game-db-supplemental-data/notes/platformsMissingData.md

 Launch titles and platform exclusives are my core data points here for a platform.
 If a list has been created for a platform but it is missing data for either of the 2 "core" data sets, that platform gets added to this list until the missing data set(s) is created.

+Note that the Nintendo DSi is NOT missing launch titles because there were none.
+Nintendo released it to prolong the life of the already popular DS and a DSi only game was not released at first.

 | Platform                         | LT  | EX  |
 |----------------------------------|:---:|:---:|